rajatsharma01/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in cell 5-7 of ![Jupyter Notebook][ProjectCode]).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Below image shows how our lane image appear in different color spaces as it helps to use different color spaces for color thresholding.

+![Various Color Sapces][ColorSpaces]

+For Color Thresholding, I have leveraged ideas from [Joshua Owoyemi](https://medium.com/@tjosh.owoyemi/finding-lane-lines-with-colour-thresholds-beb542e0d839) for picking yellow and white lane images from RGB color space.
+I have also used Lab blue-green channel to select yellow line pixels.
+Here's an example of my output for this step.

 ![Color and Gradient Threshold Output][ColorGradient]